Tikim by Doreen Fernandez

 It’s a compilation of Doreen’s writings over 10 years doing columns for the Philippine Inquirer and other publications.
 Essay after essay, you’ll find her either writing about a specific restaurant on Roxas Boulevard in Manila that’s no longer open, or something more contemporary or “evergreen” like the different food influences from Mexico to the Philippines; the latter essay goes on for almost 20 pages.

 I think there’s an essay for everyone in this book.
 I’m not into essay compilations but Tikim had me reconsidering.
 There were times when I’d skip an essay because it was about, say Valentines Day, because she had to write a timely article at some point.
 But then she’d have a more personal essay all of a sudden about growing up with her lola and having Noche Buena.
-I never grew up having Noche Buena, but it was nice to have a glimpse at her life when she was younger.
+Stories that would get me nostalgic and missing moments with elders over the holidays, and their recipes I took for granted as a child.

 She continually wrote for periodicals and their general audiences, and she put in the effort to travel, learn, and most importantly eat her way through those 10 years.
 In doing so she left behind a legacy of Filipino food writing probably unprecedented even up until today.